DHLSan/HDAcc/experiment-1-matlab/README.md

 **Experiment #1**

-In this experiment, we first carried out our studies on the hdc code that we had researched and learned the encoding processes.
+We did our first experiment on Matlab.

-We aimed to increase our accuracy rate by making changes on the learning rate and window sizes.
+The algorithm we presented lastly gave us an accuracy rate of 62% by performing HD computing operations.
-Thanks to these changes we made, we were able to increase our accuracy , which was around 60% at the beginning, to 72%.
+While calculating this accuracy rate, different body signals in the dataset prevented us from getting the desired accuracy rate.
+We aimed to increase the consistency rate by changing some inputs and calculation methods of HD computing on the algorithm.
+The feature we changed was N-gram and bipolar mapping sparse.
-However, we stopped working on this code because the data set we used was not fully suitable for our needs and other elements reduced our accuracy.
+These properties that we changed had different effects on the accuracy as they changed the window size and the method of transporting the data.
+We aimed that the values we have chosen to be close to the values obtained in the previous research with optimum results.